hana-tak/berriwell/README.md

 ### Features

-- food sensitivity results
+- Food Sensitivity Results: Easily add, edit, and view your food sensitivities at your convenience.
-- symptom journal
+- Symptom Journal: Log any pain or unfavorable symptoms you experience in a journal to share with your doctor during appointments.
-- appointment reminder
+- Appointment Reminder: Keep track of your upcoming appointments to stay organized.
-- health plan (maybe)
+- Health Plan: Add, edit, and view a personalized health plan tailored to your needs.

 ## Implementation